onewithnow/onewithnow.github.io/_posts/2010-02-25-embracing-your-obsessive-side-why-obsession-can-be-a-good-thing.md

 ---
 layout: post
-title: Embracing Your Obsessive Side: Why Obsession Can Be a Good Thing
+title: Embracing Your Obsessive Side (Why Obsession Can Be a Good Thing)
 author: Manal Ghosain
 categories: [Inspiration]
 ---